-Before you embark on any career field, it’s normal to have an idea of where you intend to work towards.
-An IT Desktop Support Engineer may wish to transition into the cybersecurity sector with relevant certifications.
+Before you embark on any career field, it’s normal to know where you intend to work.
+An IT Desktop Support Engineer may wish to transition into cybersecurity with relevant certifications.
 A content writer may eventually want to lead a team of writers after acquiring enough on-the-ground experience.

 Your occupational aspirations are typically a result of a range of factors, including your values and strengths profile.
 There could also be influences on career choice stemming from family or academic interests.
-How do you understand what are they?
+How do you understand what they are?

 1. Identify your strengths and weaknesses

-Your strengths tell you not just your competency level but also how far you can go in a particular career field.
+Your strengths tell you your competency level and how far you can go in a particular career field.
 On the other hand, your weaknesses remind you of potential career development barriers that can interfere with career success.

 If you can find a way to overcome your weakness, it’s easier to fulfil your occupational aspirations.
-Otherwise, you’re better off considering job roles in another sector where you can work your strengths to your advantage.
+Otherwise, you’re better off considering job roles in another sector where you can use your strengths.